MongoDB Analysis

 Node - This shows the zTCP node name.

-Queue Sizes WriteBack - This shows the total number of operations queued waiting for the lock.
+Current Queue Rdrs/Wrtrs - This shows the number of operations queued because of a lock - the number queued

 Back to top of page